apereo/cas/docs/cas-server-documentation/logging/Logging.md

 While log levels can directly be massaged via the native `log4j2.xml` syntax, they may also be modified using the usual CAS properties.

-{% include casproperties.html thirdPartyExactMatch="logging.level" %}
+{% include_cached casproperties.html thirdPartyExactMatch="logging.level" %}

 ### Refresh Interval